ksmin23/my-adk-python-samples/shop-agent-app/README.md

 # Shop Search Agent

-This agent acts as a shopping assistant, using a tool to search for products in a product catalog.
+This agent acts as a shopping assistant, using a tool to search a product catalog.

 ## Overview

-The agent is built using the Google Agent Development Kit (ADK).
-It leverages the Model Context Protocol (MCP) to communicate with a separate server process that provides access to a Vertex AI Search for Retail backend.
+This agent is built using the Google Agent Development Kit (ADK).
+It leverages the Model Context Protocol (MCP) to communicate with a separate server process that provides access to a Vertex AI Search for Commerce backend.

-The core logic is in `shop_agent/agent.py`.
-It defines an `LlmAgent` that is configured to use the `search_products` tool, which is made available through an `MCPToolset`.
-The toolset communicates with a separate MCP server, which you can find at [mcp-vertex-ai-retail-search-server](https://github.com/ksmin23/mcp-vertex-ai-retail-search-server).
+The core logic resides in `shop_agent/agent.py`.
+It defines an `LlmAgent` configured to use the `search_products` tool, which is made available through an `MCPToolset`.
+The toolset communicates with a separate MCP server, which can be found at [mcp-vertex-ai-retail-search-server](https://github.com/ksmin23/mcp-vertex-ai-retail-search-server).

 ## Architecture

-The `Vertex AI Search for Commerce MCP Server` is deployed to Cloud Run within a private VPC subnet but is configured with public ingress, allowing it to be accessed from the internet.
-The `Shop Search Agent` communicates with it via its public URL.
+This agent uses a secure, two-tiered network architecture within a Google Cloud VPC.
+The user-facing `Shop Search Agent` (`Cloud Run - A`) resides in a public subnet, while the backend `Vertex AI Search for Commerce MCP Server` (`Cloud Run - B`) is isolated in a private subnet.
+All communication between the two services occurs over the private VPC network.

 ```ascii
 +----------+